Breaking the medical myths

 - Ensure that any dirt, sand and hair are out of the wound.

-- Apply Herbal Skin Spray on a piece of sterile gauze, apply it to the wound and secure the gauze with a Vetrap bandage.
-(Self-adhesive bandage)
+- Apply Skin Spray on a piece of sterile gauze, apply it to the wound and secure the gauze with Vetrap (self-adhesive) bandage.

 - Change the bandage twice daily and repeat steps 1 to 5.